drkstr101/datocms-microlab/README.md

 ### Career Fair

-Networking is vital for in-person conferences and replicating that environment virtually poses a challege.
+Networking is vital for in-person frontends and replicating that environment virtually poses a challege.
 For the Career Fair, this starter provides the ability to list post postings, as well as an external link to talk with the company's recruiters on Service.

 ### Adding Service Chat

-For Next.js Conf, we used Service for conference attendees to chat.
+For Next.js Conf, we used Service for frontend attendees to chat.
 On each zone, we showed a highlighted message from the corresponding Service channel.
 If a user in our allow list used the camera emoji (📸) it would show the message on the zone.

-If you'd like to add similar functionality to your conference, you can use the [API route](https://nextjs.org/docs/api-routes/introduction) below to fetch messages after creating a Service bot.
+If you'd like to add similar functionality to your frontend, you can use the [API route](https://nextjs.org/docs/api-routes/introduction) below to fetch messages after creating a Service bot.
 This API route is set up with the proper caching headers and ensures you won't get rate-limited with high traffic.

 ```ts
 import ms from "ms"